jocosocial/twitarr/rest_documentation.md

 ### GET /api/v2/stream or /api/v2/stream/:start

 Get the tweets in the stream.
 This is an incredibly flexible endpoint that will return a page of tweets (default 20, the `limit` parameter) either before or after (the `newer_posts` paramter) a given timestamp (the `start` parameter).
-If no timestamp is given, it will return the `limit` most recent tweets.
+If no `start` timestamp is given, it will return the `limit` most recent tweets.

 #### Requires